yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 API Gateway 7.7 and API Manager 7.7 support OpenJDK JRE, and this release includes Zulu OpenJDK v8u265.

-OpenJDK v8u265 searchs for wildcard certificates.
+The Zulu OpenJDK v8u265 changes the way API Gateway verifies wildcarded certificates.
 If the wildcarded domain is a top-level domain under which names can be registered, then a wildcard is not allowed.
 Matching approach has not changed for the second-level and lower-level domain names.
 In case you have certificates with wildcards characters in top-level domain you must recreate them with proper top-level domain names.

 Examples of matching domain names: